 Observers noticed that Dr. King's words, inscribed in stone, were abbreviated and taken out of context.
 In particular, the phrase shown here—"I was a drum major for justice, peace and righteousness"—was an expression that King did not use.
 Many people who visited the monument felt that Words on Monuments matter, and they wanted something to be done.

 The U.S. Department of the Interior, the agency in charge of the National Park Service that oversees the Washington, D.C. monuments, said that this solution was the recommendation of the original sculptor, Master Lei Yixin, "as the safest way to ensure the structural integrity of the memorial was not compromised."
-The revision should be in place by mid-2013.

 Source: Press Release, Secretary Salazar Provides Update on Resolution to Dr. Martin Luther King, Jr., Memorial, 12/11/2012, http://www.doi.gov/news/pressreleases/secretary-salazar-provides-update-on-resolution-to-dr-martin-luther-king-jr-memorial.cfm [accessed January 14, 2013].